S-a-m-K/heart_disease_prediction/README.md

 # **Analysing and Share**

-For the data visualization process "Analysing" and "Share" I use also Excel
+For the data visualization process "Analysing" and "Share" I use also Excel.

 The data has been cleaned, unusable columns removed, and variables grouped into new columns for better clarity.
 The data is now ready for analysis, and I will investigate whether there are any patterns that could indicate a potential risk of heart disease.